cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Note that packets which have been pushed back out of the device for NodePort handling right at the XDP layer are not visible in tcpdump since packet taps come at a much later stage in the networking stack.
-Cilium's monitor or metric counters can be used instead for gaining visibility.
+Cilium's monitor command or metric counters can be used instead for gaining visibility.

 NodePort XDP on AWS